jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: Salt water?

 A: Yeah.
 But that's okay.
 If you rinse it off fast, it's fine.

 Q: I've been going to the ocean a lot.

-A: Pardon?

-Q: I've been going to the ocean a lot.